Junkers Jumo 205: Design and development

 These engines all used a two-stroke cycle with 12 pistons sharing six cylinders, piston crown to piston crown in an opposed configuration.
 This unusual configuration required two crankshafts, one at the bottom of the cylinder block and the other at the top, geared together.
 The pistons moved towards each other during the operating cycle.
 The intake ports were located at one end of the cylinder, whereas the exhaust ports were at the other end.
 This made one piston effectively control the intake, and the other control the exhaust.
 Two cam-operated injection pumps per cylinder were used, each feeding two nozzles, for four nozzles per cylinder in all.

 As is typical of two-stroke designs, the Jumos used no valves, but rather fixed intake and exhaust port apertures cut into the cylinder liners during their manufacture, which were uncovered when the pistons reached a certain point in their strokes.
 Normally, such designs have poor volumetric efficiency because both ports open and close at the same time and are generally located across from each other in the cylinder.
 This leads to poor scavenging of the burnt charge, which is why valveless two-strokes generally produce smoke and are inefficient.

-The Jumo solved this problem to a very large degree through clever arrangement of the ports.
-The intake port was located under the "lower" piston, while the exhaust port was under the "upper".
-The lower crankshaft ran 11° behind the upper, meaning that the exhaust ports opened, and even more importantly, closed first, allowing proper scavenging.
-This system made the two-stroke Jumos run as cleanly and almost as efficiently as four-stroke engines using valves, but with considerably less complexity.
+The Jumo largely addressed this problem through a clever arrangement of the ports.
+The intake port was positioned under the "lower" piston, while the exhaust port was under the "upper" piston.
+The lower crankshaft operated 11° behind the upper, causing the exhaust ports to open and close first, which allowed for proper scavenging.
+This design enabled the two-stroke Jumos to run nearly as cleanly and efficiently as four-stroke engines with valves, but with significantly less complexity.